narlock/Kaizen/README.md

     > Depending on your operating system, there may be certain permissions you must authorize Kaizen to in order to execute the program.
     - For Linux distributions, permissions to execute the application must be granted.
     - For macOS, depending on the installation, the user may need to launch the application through the command line (assuming the application already has permissions).
 To run through the command line, navigate the terminal to the directory of Kaizen, then type the command `java -jar Kaizen.jar`.
 The application will now function properly.
+      - If you encounter the ability to not save, or view any files, please try launching using the command line.

 # **KaizenWeb**
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)